P.I.: Jonathan Calede, Ph.D.

 The paleontology community at The Ohio State University is active.
 Dr. John Hunter and Dr.

 Jill Leonard-Pingel are located on the Newark campus.
 The Orton Geological Museum in Columbus holds specimens for research and teaching in addition to some displays open to the public.
+The Museum of Biological Diversity‘s tetrapod collection is also a great resource.

 Colleagues and collaborators